 Olliebollen are a Dutch treat traditionally eaten on New Year’s Eve and at festivals and markets during the winter season.

 The deep friend balls of dough are similar in taste and texture to a cake doughnut, often with the addition of raisins or currants in the batter.
 Oliebollen are usually served hot with powdered sugar on top.
+Click here for an oliebollen recipe and where you can try them in Amsterdam.

 Try oliebollen at a street stand in the winter or hope you get invited to a New Year’s party where you can taste homemade oliebollen.
 They are a lovely seasonal food in Holland.
 Gelukkig Nieuwjaar!